rustls/rustls/README.md

 ### Platform support

-While Rustls itself is platform independent, it uses [`ring`](https://crates.io/crates/ring) for implementing the cryptography in TLS.
+While Rustls itself is platform independent, by default it uses [`ring`](https://crates.io/crates/ring) for implementing the cryptography in TLS.
 As a result, rustls only runs on platforms supported by `ring`.
 At the time of writing, this means 32-bit ARM, Aarch64 (64-bit ARM),